tarwn/lessthandot-hugo/blogs/content/posts/2012-04-11-creating-a-recording-with-webcam.md

 **4: Save**

-Saving is as simple as going to the &#8220;File&#8221; menu and selecting &#8220;Save as AVI&#8221;.
+Saving is as simple as going to the “File” menu and selecting “Save as AVI”.
 When you save, the application will process the full video based on the settings we have added.

 My original 5 minute video went from 760MB to 74MB.
 Part of this was the reduction in resolution, but part was running it through VirtualDub.
-If you don&#8217;t want to reduce the resolution, running through VirtualDub will still give an improvement (740MB to 114MB in the above case).
-An interesting experiment I&#8217;ll try next time will be to use Xvid for the original recording to see if there is the same level of difference before and after running through VirtualDub.
+If you don't want to reduce the resolution, running through VirtualDub will still give an improvement (740MB to 114MB in the above case).
+An interesting experiment I'll try next time will be to use Xvid for the original recording to see if there is the same level of difference before and after running through VirtualDub.

 ## And Done

-This wasn&#8217;t a terribly complicated process, although there were a few gotchas that were annoying until I figured them out.
+This wasn't a terribly complicated process, although there were a few gotchas that were annoying until I figured them out.
 The recording software and recording may not be as polished as it would be with a more expensive product, but I still feel it came out better than just recording the screen alone.

 CamStudio: